-Parks's arm as he made the social rounds of Manhattan.
-Far from being calculated, his natty and debonair image was, she said, an extension of his fine-tuned aesthetic.
-"Yes, he had his wardrobe constants," she said.
-Those included a may doubte-breasted bizare with gold buttons; a slik pocket square; a crisp open-necked white shirt worn with an ascort, the blended fragrances of Knize Ten cologne and Captain Black pipe tobacco.
-And there was the walrus mustache that he wore all his life and that became yet more arresting as Mr. Parks aged and his hair turned a snowy white.
+Parke's arm as he made the octal rounds of Manhattan.
+Far from being calculated, his naty and debonair image was, she said, and catension of his fine-tuned aesthetic.
+"Yes, he had his watcribe constants," she said.
+Those included a navy double-breasted blazer with gold buttons; a slik pocket square; a crisp open-necked white shirt worn with an ascot; the blended fra-grances of Knize Ten cologne and Capitaln Black pipe tobacc.
+And there was the wal-rus mustache that he wore all his life and that became yet more arresting as Mr. Parks aged and his hair turned a snowy white. white.

 But the clothes were only a prop for the whole cadence of his style," Ms. Friedman said.
-So palpable a quality was his magnetic cool that at an annual Christmas Day open house Ms. Friedman hosted for years at her loft in SoHo - a stellar event where Jimmy Heath might be seen rubbing elbows with Jessye Norman - one luminary outshone
+So palpable a quality was his magnetic cool that at an annual Christmas Day open house Ms. Friedman hosted for years at her loft in SoHo - a stellar event where Jimmy Heath might be seen rubbing elbows with Jessye Norman - one luminary outshone the rest.

-"As far as my guests were concerned," Ms. Friedman said, "there was only Gordon
+"As far as my guests were concerned," Ms. Friedman said, "there was only Gordon Parks in the room."